vsirvent/OpenSynscanASCOM/README.md

 # OpenSynscanASCOM
-OpenSynscan ASCOM driver for optimized pulse guiding
+OpenSynscan ASCOM driver for optimized pulse guiding for use with OpenSynscan goto system.